brianalcl/1609/README.md

 - The "general" package contains all the general or common implementations of the project.
 - The "factory" package contains an abstract and a specific factory
 - The "main" package contains the class with the main method that allows executing the project.
-- There is a folder called "gamesData" which contains files that are read or written in some games.
+- The "gamesData" package contains files that are read in some games.

 The project runs in a resolution of 1280x720 in windowed mode, it can be set to 1920x1080 in windowed mode by changing two parameters in the "Launcher" class.

 The project is not finished yet.
 New games, changes and improvements will be added over time.
-At the time of updating this information, 1609 has 5 games, among which stand out: Snake, Tetris, Minesweeper, Sudoku and 2048.
+At the time of updating this information, 1609 has 7 games, among which stand out: Snake, Tetris, Minesweeper, Sudoku and 2048.